Today is Evan’s 3rd birthday! Here is an overview of the cake, food, and decorations.

 The bottom section was created by stacking three layers of vanilla almond cake.
 I got the recipe from Around My Family Table.
 My mom iced the layers with a vanilla buttercream frosting, then covered it with a sheet of red fondant.
 She wrapped the bottom with a ribbon of yellow fondant and made two buttons from white fondant to place on the front.

 Even though he picked out the flavor, Evan still wouldn’t eat his cake.
 Three birthdays now without trying the cake.
-He did blow out the candle for the first time!
+He did blow out the candle for the first time though!

 I used this set of Mickey Mouse Cookie Cutters to cut out Mickey shapes from cheese slices.
 I arranged them on a platter with crackers.
 Evan was a huge fan.